Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 Ideas For Things To Do In Corfu In Winter For Everyone - Paleokastrisa

-Corfu is the most crucial island in the Ionian and the northernmost spot in the group.
-It is third after Crete and the Cyclades when it comes to popularity, and it offers an interesting and varied landscape, with impressive beaches, high mounts and hills, beautiful old settlements, and one-of-a-kind gastronomy.
+It is third after Crete and the Cyclades when it comes to overall popularity, and it offers an interesting and varied landscape with impressive beaches, hills, beautiful old settlements, and one-of-a-kind gastronomy.
 It is a hot tourist destination and features hundreds of things to do and discover.

-Corfu’s northernmost island has an old town with architectural styles varying from Renaissance, Baroque, Classical buildings, churches, and home towns.
-In Corfu’s old town, there’s also a magnificent promenade, the Liston, featuring unique cafés and shops, arcades, and a beautiful square.
-The city also has a fantastic fortress dating back from the fifteenth century, which kept the island safe from foreign and pirate invasions.
+Corfu’s old town also has a magnificent promenade, the Liston, featuring unique cafés and shops, arcades, and a beautiful square.
+The city also has a fantastic fortress from the fifteenth century, which kept the island safe from foreign and pirate invasions.

 Corfu is an island with great archaeological sites and some of the best interactive museums.
-The beaches are pretty safe, while many protected bays make Corfu a truly kid-friendly destination.
+The beaches are safe, while many protected bays make Corfu a truly kid-friendly destination.

 Best Beaches In Corfu